margbarrera/JS_Crash_Course/week-2/README.md

 * be assigned tags to keep track of their tastes and preferences
 * store a record of all the gifts they received in the past, and all the possible gifts the users would like to buy them in the future

+#### New Class: Event
+**properties:** name, giftee, date, guestlist, giftlist, wishlist(optional)

+* everybody can be invited (but not the giftee naturally)
+* users that are invited can submit the gift they decided to give for the occasion to the giftlist,
+* duplicates are notified and rejected
+* its date is automatically pushed to the calendar of the guests
+* lists of guests and gifts can be read

 ## New possible directions to take (it's going to take AGES)
 First thing that I think I should implement is a more solid calendar.
 The most important issue is that it doesn't use proper Dates now, just shitty strings.
 As it is, it's just a list of birthdays really, but it should really include other occasions as well.
 Maybe it can be an object?
 Every entry on the calendar should be a DATE that has one or more GIFTEES attached.
 For example: 01/01(Pina), 12/24(Pina, Mom, Dad, Gino).
 Let's think about it.